kusumkatwal1/linux-terminal-programming-practice/day10.md

       - it specifically for storage investigation.

 #### 4. blkid:
-      - identifies block devices and filesystem metadata.
+      - Identifies block devices and filesystem metadata.

 #### 5. findmnt:
       - shows mounted filesystems and their relationships.
       - Syntax: "findmnt".

+#### 6. df and mount:
+      - These are repetitive commands
+      - Filesystem → Mount Point.
+      - Attaches a filesystem to a directory.